Temiloluwa Prioleau

 Temiloluwa O. Prioleau is a Nigerian computer scientist, assistant professor of computer science at Emory University.
 In January 2019, she became the first black woman tenure-track faculty member in computer science at an Ivy League university when she joined Dartmouth College as an assistant professor.
-Her research work is on the application of data science to human sensing and healthcare.
-Prioleau has been recognized for her research on harnessing data from wearable medical devices to understand and improve diabetes.

-Life
+Early life and education

 Prioleau's father was an electrical engineer.
 She grew up in Lagos, Nigeria, attending a local primary school and later boarding school in Nigeria.
 She moved to the United States when she was in 11th grade, finishing high school in Texas.
-She gained a Bachelor of Science in Electrical Engineering from the University of Texas at Austin in 2010 before completing a Masters and then PhD at Georgia Institute of Technology in 2016.
+She gained a Bachelor of Science in Electrical Engineering from the University of Texas at Austin in 2010 before completing a Masters and then PhD at Georgia Institute of Technology in 2016.Prioleau was a postdoctoral fellow at Rice University, after which she became an assistant professor of computer science at Dartmouth College, starting in January 2019.

+Career

-Prioleau was a postdoctoral fellow at Rice University, after which she became an assistant professor of computer science at Dartmouth College, starting in January 2019.
-She founded and co-directed the Augmented Health Lab at Dartmouth College, and is a faculty affiliate of The Center for Technology and Behavioral Health (CTBH).
-She left Dartmouth to join Emory University in July 2025.
+Prioleau founded and co-directed the Augmented Health Lab at Dartmouth College, and is a faculty affiliate of The Center for Technology and Behavioral Health (CTBH).
+She left Dartmouth to join Emory University in July 2025.Her research work is on the application of data science to human sensing and healthcare.
+Prioleau has been recognized for her research on harnessing data from wearable medical devices to understand and improve diabetes.